Advice For Someone Starting a New Teaching Career In Minnesota

 4. BE WILLING TO TALK ABOUT MONEY

-These are just some of the tasks that you will need to complete as you enter the profession.
-Take care of them right away because as soon as the students show up on day one, you are going to be swamped with the day-to-day job of teaching.
-Before you know it, your first year will be over and you'll realize that you forgot to get these accounts set up.
-Don't let that happen to you.
+These are some of the tasks you need to complete as you start your teaching career.
+Address them right away because once the students arrive, you'll be swamped with teaching duties.
+Before you know it, the first year will be over, and you might realize you forgot to set up these accounts.
+Don’t let that happen to you.
 Be proactive and prepare for your future.

-I want to leave you with the final thought I gave to those college students.
-Nobody will care about your money or retirement as much as you do.
-Don't let ANYONE tell you otherwise, and as always, KEEP STACKIN!!!
+I want to leave you with the final thought I shared with those college students: Nobody will care about your money or retirement as much as you do.
+Don’t let anyone tell you otherwise, and as always, KEEP STACKIN’!